 We will try to make sure that the hearing is held on a date that is convenient for you.
-Our hearings are held in central London and generally last one to two days (if in person) or remotely by zoom.
+Our hearings are usually held remotely by Zoom and generally last one to two days.
 You will be informed of the date of the hearing at least six weeks before it is scheduled.

 The Adjudication Panel comprises of three panel members: a lay Chair; normally one psychotherapist from the same modality as the Registrant; and another psychotherapist from a different modality.
 The Adjudication Panel will be supported by a Legal Assessor (a legally qualified person) to assist the Adjudication Panel with any procedural or legal matters and to ensure that the hearing is run smoothly.

 UKCP hearings are normally held in public, which means that anyone can attend.
 If you feel that this may affect how you give evidence, you may ask UKCP to hold the hearing in private.
 However, this is ultimately a decision for the Adjudication Panel.